Medical Misdiagnosis Claims

 Gestational diabetes

 Pre-diabetes often shows no symptoms, which is why regular screenings are recommended for individuals at risk.
-If you are diagnosed with the condition, this is an opportunity to make positive lifestyle changes to prevent or delay the progression to type 2 diabetes.
-These could involve:
+If you are diagnosed with the condition, this is an opportunity to make positive lifestyle changes to prevent or delay the progression to type 2 diabetes, such as:

-If your healthcare provider has failed to diagnose your hyperglycaemia and your condition progressed to type 2 diabetes, you might be entitled to make a misdiagnosed diabetes claim.
+If your healthcare provider has failed to diagnose hyperglycaemia and your condition has progressed to type 2 diabetes, you might be entitled to make a diabetes medical negligence claim.

 Medical history